solodit/solodit_content/reports/Hexens/2023-10-16-EigenLayer.md

              * Next we verify the withdrawal fields against the blockRoot:
              * First we compute the withdrawal_index relative to the blockRoot by concatenating the indexes of all the
              * intermediate root indexes from the bottom of the sub trees (the withdrawal container) to the top, the blockRoot.
-             * Then we calculate merkleize the withdrawalFields container to calculate the the withdrawalRoot.
+             * Then we calculate merkleize the withdrawalFields container to calculate the withdrawalRoot.
              * Finally we verify the withdrawalRoot against the executionPayloadRoot.
              *
              *